math865a/project-tool/README.md

 tasks, and tracking scheduled time.
 It also includes a centralized capacity overview for each resource, with filtering down to individual tasks and project level.

-This is a **complete rebuild from scratch** to improve the architecture, user experience, and remove dependencies on paid services.
+I have **several** versions of this app and all features have been build a couple of times in different ways.
+Unfortunately, i don't have a working version and thus i am consolidating all the knowledge and experience into this single repository.
+The goal is to demonstrate a clean, maintainable architecture that can be easily extended and adapted to future needs.
 It is currently a work in progress.

 ---